postsharp/postsharp-emails/130-creating-aspects-inheritable.md

 }
 ```

-> <b>Note: When using the `[Inheritable]` aspect, careful consideration must be given to what might happen in the derived classes if the aspect you wish to apply has already been applied.</b>
+> Note: When using the `[Inheritable]` aspect, careful consideration must be given to what might happen in the derived classes if the aspect you wish to apply has already been applied.
+Specifically, you must pay attention to the `OverrideStrategy` parameters and properties (also named `WhenExists`)

 Your codebase remains clean and uncluttered, but its intention is clear.
 At compile time, everything needed to implement INotifyPropertyChanged, in this instance, is applied correctly.